glowfishAPI/httpsclient-particle/README.md

 Any feedback (especially critical) and contributions are welcome!

+# Building it with Web IDE
+- Import the httpsclient-particle
+- Add it to the application you are currently working on
+- (Or) use one of the examples in the examples/ directory
+- If you are using timeapi-test, you should be able to compile and run it readily
+- If you are using glowfish-post-test, you will need the authentication credentials from glowfish to be able to make the post.
+Once you have them follow the instructions in the example file to carefully fill them in.

 # Building it locally with spark firmware

-Assuming you are comfortable using this library: https://github.com/spark/firmware
+Assuming you are comfortable using spark firmware library located: https://github.com/spark/firmware
 - Clone the httpsclient-particle
-- Copy the contents of the firmware directory into the above firmware/user/src/ directory of the spark firmware library.
+- Copy the contents of the firmware directory into the firmware/user/src/ directory of the spark firmware library.
 - Pick one of the files in the examples directory.
 And copy it into user/src directory.
 - Modify the first line of the example to remove the path prefix (needed only for web IDE):
   ````#include "httpsclient-particle.h"````
-- Delete/relocate the examples folder (local build won't succeed if it's left there)
+- Delete/relocate the examples folder (local build won't succeed if it's left
+there)
 - Goto firmware/main/ of the spark firmware directory again.
-And build it (Again, instructions for this are at https://github.com/spark/firmware) - don't forget `PLATFORM=photon`
+And build it
+(Again, instructions for this are at https://github.com/spark/firmware) -
+don't forget `PLATFORM=photon`

 # Current State
 What's here is a semi-stable working httpsclient that can make requests from